the-radiativity-company/inmates/README.md

 - `source inmates-venv/bin/-activate`

 Now you can run `pip list` to see that the `inmates` CLI tool was installed.
-Execute the `inmates` command to see available subcommands.
+Execute the `inmates` command to see available subcommands (`inmates csv -c 'Roster Link'` can be helpful).

 # Development